 When a caller is unable to understand their call operator, less time is spent on the original purpose of the call.
 Clear enunciation can be the difference between a productive conversation and one overrun by confusion.

 Callers develop trust for agents who start the conversation with a sincere wish to address their problem.
 A good phone service agent should be genuine, compassionate, and caring.

 Individuals will call your business for varying reasons.
 While some may call for simple directions, others could call during a troubling time in their life.
 Regardless, both callers want to know that the person on the other end of the line can meet their needs.

 The caller’s issue likely will not be solved on one phone call.
 However, an experienced phone agent will pass on detailed information to the appropriate parties, bringing the caller one step closer to a resolution.

 Find out if your callers are getting the best level of service from your current answering service provider.

 Active listening is an essential aspect of good communication skills.
 When your operator(s) demonstrate good listening skills, your customers will feel as though their concerns are valid.
-Customer happiness is key: a happy customer becomes a repeat customer and may even lead to a referral for your business through word of mouth or social media.
-Happy customers further your bottom line.

 Going Beyond Message Taking